moonyouj889/cereal_humidity/README.md

     <td>...</td>
   </tr>
 </table>

 - Row Key Design
   - `[factory ID]#[oven ID]#[actual time in yyyyMMddHHmm format]`
 - Unlike the aforementioned row keys of `"currentConditions"` and `"batchHumidityAnalysis"`, the row key of this table uses the actual time the running averages were inserted into HBase.
-- The datetime used for rowkey only shows the minute, and not seconds, since the updated values with latency should not be inserted to a new row, but rather updated.
+- The datetime used for rowkey only shows the minute, and not seconds, since the running averages are measured with the window size of 1 hour and overlap of 30 minutes.

 Typing the HBase shell command:
 ![runningHBase_1](./imgs/runningHBase_1.png)